abdulhadiahmed-180/PF-Lab03-25K-0695/README.md

 I am particularly interested in:
 C and C++ for building a strong foundation in programming concepts such as memory management, data structures, and algorithms.
-Python for its simplicity and versatility in fields like data analysis, automation, and machine learning My long-term goal is to strengthen my programming skills, contribute to open-source projects, and eventually work on larger-scale software applications that can make a real-world impact.
+Python for its simplicity and versatility in fields like data analysis, automation, and machine learning My long-term goal is to strengthen my programming skills, contribute to open-source projects, and eventually work on larger-scale software applications that can make a real-world impact..